 Which brings us to another key issue in the appeal of microSD cards, the fact that they're cheap.
 On the face of it the price can be appealing, particularly in comparison to paying through the nose for increased built in storage on a phone.

 Take the iPhone 5S for example.
-The 16GB model already retails for a whopping $649, but for a 32GB model you're looking at $749.
-That's $100 more for just 16GB of extra storage, while the 64GB model is yet another $100 more expensive.
+The 16GB model already retails for a whopping £549, but for a 32GB model you're looking at £629.
+That's £80 more for just 16GB of extra storage, while the 64GB model is yet another £80 more expensive - and that model clearly won't change for future models.

-Admittedly Apple products tend to be expensive anyway, but even a 32GB Nexus 5 costs around $60 more than a 16GB one and other companies have similar price differences.
+Admittedly Apple products tend to be expensive anyway, but even a 32GB Nexus 5 costs £40 more than a 16GB one and other companies have similar price differences.

 An argument could certainly be made that manufacturers should charge less for extra storage then, but given how slow and unreliable microSD cards are it's still often worth paying the extra to avoid them.